kristindong/Capstone_Project/README.md

 The allure of better understanding the relationship between a company’s financial data and it's stock performance is obvious.
 The market seems chaotic and random, but with enough data can we reasonably predict a company's stock performance?
 Can we determine which metrics are significantly tied to a stock's movement?
 We attempt to answer these questions by making some simplifying assumptions and using the tools we learned from this course.

-**Quesitons this analysis attempts to answer:**
+**Questions this analysis attempts to answer:**
-1) How well can publicly disclosed financial data predict the performance of a stock, as measured by whether the stock price increased or decreased in the following calendar year?
+1) How well can publicly disclosed financial data predict the performance of a stock, measured by whether the stock price increased or decreased in the following calendar year?
 2) Which financial indicators have the most predictive power?

 ## Technologies and Tools